bigfanjs/creating-a-movie-app-angularJS/README.md

-# Creating a movie application using Angular 1.
+# Creating a movie application using AngularJS.

 This is a very simple movie application example using Angularjs on the client side.